Lukapetro/faceit-challenge/README.md

 ## Description

 The project was developed with [React-Native](https://reactnative.dev/).
-It's a simple page with several Instagram-style feeds, where you can navigate through the feeds to get more details or into the pages of the users who posted the feeds.
+It's an app with several posts, where you can navigate through the posts to get more details or into the pages of the users who posted it.

 ## Getting Started